mclark610/node-projects/README.md

 This program helps keep track of the maintenance of engines, or anything that requires maintenace.

+It also needs its database schema updated.
+I cleaned up the design to make it a bit simpler.

 It also demonstrates how to set up and use: sequelize graphql